 Forward: Wo zheng chun bu shi zong kong shou de

 That Bush [shou de] – (b) is perceivable as the mouth comes closer together in [ou]; [t] comes from [d]; there is no [th], the constriction at the end of ‘de’ just gives some impression of it.
-Note the short, suppressed laugh that occurs after ‘Bush’.
+Note the short, suppressed snigger that occurs after ‘Bush’ and while uttering ‘he’.

 he wants to – sh(i zong ka)n – [z] comes from [tst] in the FS; [wa] comes from the [o] in ‘zong’ moving to a more close-mouthed position; however, [n] can be perceived following the movement towards [w] (from [ng] in the FS.
 The double syllable of ‘zong’ creates the perception of ‘he’ before full articulation of [ng] occurs.